mdbootstrap/bootstrap-templates/README.md

 ## Usage
 Examples can be found [here](http://timschlechter.github.com/bootstrap-tagsinput/examples/).

-## Development
-This plugin got more populair than I anticipated.
-The last couple of months I could not find the time to maintain it, sorry for all pull requests that are not handled yet.
-I'm trying to pick things up again but could use some help.
-If you like to help working on this plugin please join [this conversation](https://github.com/TimSchlechter/bootstrap-tagsinput/issues/158).

 ## Features
 * Objects as tags
 * True multi value
 * Typeahead
-* AngularJS directive included
 * Designed for Bootstrap 2.3.2 and 3

 ### Objects as tags